mcastling/mcastling.github.io/NUItutorials/text-label.md

 ![ ](./Images/TextLabelTopLeft.png)

+To display a TextLabel the TEXT property must be set using a UTF-8 string.
+Note: *CR+LF* new line characters are replaced by *LF*.

 <a name="1"></a>
 ### Font Selection

 By default the TextLabel will automatically select a suitable font from the platform.
 Note that the selected font may not support all characters in your input text.
 For example, latin fonts often do not provide Arabic glyphs.

-Alternatively you can request a font using either, or all of FONT_FAMILY, FONT_STYLE, and POINT_SIZE properties:
+Alternatively you can request a font using either or all, of FONT_FAMILY, FONT_STYLE, and POINT_SIZE properties:

 - FONT_FAMILY
   Is a string with the font's family name. i.e. *FreeSerif*